-How can I help you?
+How can I support you?

 Training, qualifications & experience

 I am a qualified Counsellor (Dip.
 Counselling) and an accredited, registered member of BACP (MBACP (Accred).
 I also have specialist qualifications in eating disorders (Dip.
-Eating Disorders; Enhanced CBT Eating Disorders; Masters Nutrition).
+Eating Disorders; Enhanced CBT E. Disorders; Masters Nutrition).

 I have worked in an NHS Eating Disorder Service (inpatient and outpatient) and also in private practice.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 Online course £97

 Please visit my website for further information www.rethinkyourbody.co.uk